jebax/DatabaseServerTechTest/README.md

 When the user stores a key/value pair at `/set`, they will get the pair back in the response.
 When they retrieve a value with `/get`, the response will be the value associated with the specified key.

+My code could be easily extended to account for a database: if required, I could use MongoDB's Node.js driver, and execute its `insertOne` and `find` methods inside my `DataStorer`'s `set` and `get` methods.
+My code would hardly have to be changed to add this functionality.

 ## How to use the app

 - Clone the repository